 Who's ready for a fun twist on a classic holiday dish?
-This Smoked Pecan Pie has all the familiar flavors that you crave, with the perfect balance of smokiness.
+This Smoked Pecan Pie Recipe has all the familiar flavors that you crave, with the perfect balance of smokiness.
 This is an excellent pie for Thanksgiving or Christmas dinners.

-It's always fun to tell people that you made the holiday dessert on the pellet grill or in the smoker because it sounds just so "out there" and unique.
-Once they have a bite and realize that there is a whole world of cooking and smoking that they never knew existed, you just might change their minds about pie making!
+Making pecan pies on the smoker or grill is simple.
+And it's always fun to tell people that you made the holiday dessert on the pellet grill, Traeger, or in the smoker because it sounds just so "out there" and unique.
+Once they have a bite and realize that there is a whole world of cooking and smoking that they never knew existed, you just might change their minds about pie-making!

 Speaking of delicious smoked desserts, check out my Smoked Pumpkin Pie and Smoked Apple Pie as well.
 Fill the holiday table with smoked sweets!
 And don't forget this amazing Smoked Bread Pudding.